1stdibs/npm-cache-install/readme.md

 run `npm-cache-install` in your package root instead of `npm install` to use the cache if it exists, or build the cache if the cache does not exist.

+#### environment variables

+Set `okIfCacheFailed` to a non-empty value if you do not want the caching attempt to cause the entire command to fail.

 ### the plumbing

 `cache-install` calls a few separate scripts to do its work.
 They are described below and are also available for use on the command line.